jt-f/dagger_experiments/README.md

 - `DEFAULT_GO_GENERATION_PROMPT`: How the LLM generates Go code
 - `DEFAULT_INTERACTION_PROMPT`: How the LLM interacts with the generated program

+You can also modify other prompts in the main.py file, such as the final report format.

 #### run the pipeline

 Start the shell